 Our Research target is for the University of Edinburgh and Heriot-Watt University to make a combined contribution of £700m to economic growth over 15 years.
 To get there, we’re providing more support for applied research with private, public and third sector partners, like we’ve done with the Data For Children Collaborative with UNICEF.
 But the presence of the DDI theme and support services throughout the two universities will also help to make research grant applications better aligned to government industrial strategy, making them more competitive.

 Our Adoption target is to help 1000 public, private and third sector organisations adopt data-driven innovation to improve products and services.
 We’re supporting more commercial research, from individual organisations to large-scale, cross-sector collaborations.
 Our team and DDI hubs can help create multi-disciplinary research teams for bespoke industry challenges, combining this with data science expertise and facilities.

-For Data, our aim is to attract more data-sets to our analytics facility, the World-Class Data Infrastructure (WCDI) – which has greatly improved the university capability to host, analyse and link more data sets from a variety of sources.
+For Data, our aim is to attract more data-sets to our analytics facility, the Edinburgh International Data Facility (EIDF) – which has greatly improved the university capability to host, analyse and link more data sets from a variety of sources.
 This will provide a trustworthy and secure data access service for researchers and analysts-

 Finally, we’re aiming to help Entrepreneurial start-ups grow out of DDI activity and have set a target of helping 400 new businesses get started.
 Our support for the Wayra Blockchain & AI Accelerator cohort is one example of how we’re doing this.
 Inside the university, this will mean more entrepreneurship support for staff and students.